Generating Literal and Implied Subquestions to Fact-check Complex Claims: Motivation and Task

-Each subquestion should have the following properties: \begin{itemize}[noitemsep] \item \textbf{Relevance:} The answer to subsquestion should help a reader determine the veracity of the claim.
-Knowing an answer to a subquestion should change the reader's belief about the veracity of the original claim (Section~\ref{sec:aggregate-sub-questions}). \item \textbf{Fluency / Clarity:} Each subquestion should be clear, fluent, and grammatically correct (Section~\ref{sec:inter-annotator-agreement}). \end{itemize}
+\begin{itemize} \item \textbf{Relevance:} The answer to subquestion should help a reader determine the veracity of the claim.
+Knowing an answer to a subquestion should change the reader's belief about the veracity of the original claim (Section~\ref{sec:aggregate-sub-questions}). \item \textbf{Fluency / Clarity:} Each subquestion should be clear, fluent, and grammatically correct (Section~\ref{sec:inter-annotator-agreement}). \end{itemize} We do not require subquestions to stand alone~\cite{Choi2021DecontextualizationMS}; they are instead interpreted with respect to the claim and its context.

-We do not require subquestions to stand alone; they are instead interpreted with respect to the claim and its context.
-A claim is anchored both in a spatiotemporal context as well as possibly in the context of a discourse around a particular piece of legislation.
-Adding all of these factors to each subquestion would be cumbersome and difficult as they are not always made explicit in the claim.

-\paragraph{Automatic Decomposition Evaluation Metric} We constrain the model to generate the target number of subquestions $k$, which matches the number of subquestions in the reference set, guaranteeing a concise set of subquestions.
+\paragraph{Evaluation Metric} We set the model to generate the target number of subquestions, which matches the number of subquestions in the reference, guaranteeing a concise subquestion set.
 Thus, we focus on measuring the other properties with reference-based evaluation.
 Specifically, given an annotated set of subquestions and an automatically predicted set of subquestions, we assess \textbf{recall}: how many subquestions in the reference set are covered by the generated question set?
-A subquestion in the reference set is considered as being recalled if it is \textbf{semantically equivalent} to one of the generated subquestions by models.
-For example, the following two subquestions are considered semantically equivalent: \emph{``Is voting in person more secure than voting by mail?''} and \emph{``Is there a greater risk of voting fraud with mail-in ballots?''}.
-We use manual evaluation, as our experiments with automatic evaluation metrics did not yield reliable results (details in Appendix~\ref{sec:claim_decomp_eval}).
+A subquestion in the reference set is considered as being recalled if it is \textbf{semantically equivalent} to one of the generated subquestions by models.\footnote{There are cases where one generated question covers several reference questions, e.g., treating the whole claim as a question, in which case we only consider one of the reference questions to be recalled.} Our notion of equivalence is nuanced and contextual: for example, the following two subquestions are considered semantically equivalent: \emph{``Is voting in person more secure than voting by mail?''} and \emph{``Is there a greater risk of voting fraud with mail-in ballots?''}.
+We manually judge the question equivalence, as our experiments with automatic evaluation metrics did not yield reliable results (details in Appendix~\ref{sec:claim_decomp_eval}).